Definition: The rustling sound of leaves in the wind, the sound of wind through trees.

 The philosophy of the toilet: on my lack of words

 Empathetic Reader, see if you can spot the alliteration.
 I have been reading up on rhetoric.
-The Gods of the Read more
+The Gods of the Blog are punishing me.
+As I sit here, teary-eyed and, quite frankly, flabbergasted, I feel the welcome rush of deja vu.
+For you see, lovely reader, I spent the last 2 hours perfecting a 600… Read more

 -